renovatebot/renovate/website/docs/configuration-options.md

   ]
 ```

+Important to know: Renovate will evaluate all `packageRules` and not stop once it gets a first match.
+Therefore, you should order your `packageRules` in order of importance so that later rules can override settings from earlier rules if necessary.

 ### allowedVersions

 Use this - usually within a packageRule - to limit how far to upgrade a dependency.
 For example, if you wish to upgrade to angular v1.5 but not to `angular` v1.6 or higher, you could define this to be `<= 1.5` or `< 1.6.0`: